10 Best Examples of Effective Rebranding

 Trends are changing faster than they did ever before.
 Businesses are in intense competition with each other, technology is quickly advancing, and younger generations are not as accepting of their parents’ preferences as previous generations may have been.
 This means older companies need to evolve and update the branding that they are so closely associated with.

 This involves much more than updating a logo.
 Companies know that it also means improving the technology involved with the business, the marketing, the customer support, and the quality of products and services.
+If you work in tech you’ll know that there are some high end branding agencies that do work for a lot of tech companies.
 Here are just ten examples of businesses that have evolved to survive, and, in many cases, have thrived, after a rebranding:

 Eir